-This resort about 80 miles from downtown is the fourth largest ski resort in Colorado and known for its ample snow and monster moguls!
+This resort, about 80 miles from downtown, is the fourth largest ski resort in Colorado and known for its ample snow and monster moguls!
 Getting there couldn't be easier.
 It offers direct Amtrak service on select days to and from Denver during ski season, making it one of the easiest resorts to access!
-It offers a variety of terrain for skiers, including more difficult terrain on Mary Jane, one of its three mountains, but there is also plenty of beginner runs.
+Winter Park offers a variety of terrain for skiers, including more difficult terrain on Mary Jane, one of its three mountains, but there are also plenty of beginner runs.
 The resort offers ski lessons for kids starting at age 3 and child care for infants, toddlers and on up.
 The ski village is growing, and parents can find some nice restaurants, shops and ski-in, ski-out lodging.
 There are even more accommodations in the town of Winter Park, just a few miles from the resort.

 Beaver Creek is Vail’s sister resort.
 If you want a luxury ski resort with long runs, fast lifts, meticulous grooming and short lift lines, then Beaver Creek is worth the drive.
 It’s about 15 to 20 minutes past Vail.
 Beaver Creek has 1,800 skiable acres and 150 trails.
-Beaver Creek is not a budget-friendly resort, but it does come with perks like great service, free warm cookies at the end of your ski day, family programing, weekly fireworks and a posh ski village complete with escalators, fire pits, an ice rink and a performing arts center.
-There are a lot of ski-in/ski-out accommodations and great restaurants from casual to fine dining.
+Beaver Creek is not a budget-friendly resort, but it does come with perks like stellar service, free warm cookies at the end of your ski day, family programming, weekly fireworks and a posh ski village complete with escalators, fire pits, an ice rink and a performing arts center.
+There are a lot of ski-in, ski-out accommodations and delicious restaurants from casual to fine dining.

 Other Factors That Go into Choosing a Denver Ski Resort

 You'll want to find the best ski resort for your crew.
-When comparing Denver ski resorts (besides distance from Denver), you might consider a few other factors in making your decision, such as:
+When comparing Denver ski resorts (besides distance from Denver), you might consider a few other factors into your decision, such as:

 - When you want to ski.
 Some resorts have longer ski seasons than others.